donia-lab/MetaBGC/MetaBGC-Development/README.md

 1. Creating a synthetic dataset for running the build model requires a large set of background genomes, and a few genomes which are positive for the protein family of interest.
 To generate synthetic metagenomes for the build process, we use ART (https://www.niehs.nih.gov/research/resources/software/biostatistics/art/index.cfm).
 The ```metabgc synthesize``` module uses ART to generate reads for individual genomes and concatenate the resulting reads to simulate a metagenome.
 To control the abundance of each genome, you need to control number of reads to generate from each genome.
 Users may also refer to pipelines such as CAMISIM (https://github.com/CAMI-challenge/CAMISIM) to facilitate this process.

-2. The ```metabgc synthesize``` command has to be executed with required input files and the following parameters:
+2. The ```metabgc synthesize``` command has to be executed with input files and the following parameters:

 	```
 	1. --indir1, required=True: Input directory of background genomes in FASTA for simulation.